Call Back Request

 The extremely jealous partner lives in deep emotional insecurity.
 Indeed, when jealousy and possessiveness take control of our lives, we act as if our existence depends entirely on the other.
 So we are constantly on the defensive and spending our time watching each other's every move.
 In short, the jealous become addicted and do not hesitate to use the threat, the emotional blackmail, the guilt to keep the other cost than the cost.
 Difficult to thrive and be happy in such a relationship.

 Also, when you try to control your partner because you are overly jealous for no reason, he or she may end up having enough and will want to part.
 That's why you have to make the decision to heal from jealousy while there is still time.

 You do not want to be jealous to the extreme and save your couple?
-Here are 5 tips to apply now to get there.
+Here are a few tips to apply now to get there.